raul23/automated-visual-system/basic_motion_detection_and_tracking_system/README.md

 of the 'frame delta' grayscale images: the foreground is white and the background black.
 TODO: add link to image
-* `overwrite_image`: a boolean variable (true/false) that specifies whether the already saved images in `.../base_saved_directory/` can be overwritten.
+* `overwrite_image`: a boolean variable (true/false) that specifies whether the already saved images in `.../base_saved_directory/YYYYMMDD-HHMMSS-image_results/` can be overwritten.
 * `image_format`: choices are {"png", "jpg", "jpeg"}.
 This is the format used when saving the resulting images.
-If image format is not supported, png format is used by default.
+If the entered image format is not supported, png format is used by default.
 * `show_video`: a boolean variable (true/false) that specifies whether to show the videos (for the different types of images) on screen.
 * `start_frame`: an integer variable (default is 1) that specifies the starting frame to be processed.
 * `end_frame`: an integer variable (default is 0) that specifies the ending frame to be processed.
 0 refers to the last frame.
-* `min_area`: minimum size (in pixels) for a region of an image to be considered actual “motion”.
+* `min_area`: an integer variable (default is 500) that specifies the minimum size (500 pixels) for a region of an image to be considered actual “motion”.
 If the region (contour) is too small, then it will be ignored, i.e. it will not be considered as motion.
 * `delta_thresh`: an integer variable (default is 25) that specifies the threshold value used for generating a binary image (thresholded image) out of a grayscale image ('frame delta' image).
 Every pixel in the 'frame delta' image greater than `delta_thresh` will be converted to white (i.e. foreground), and the other pixels to black (i.e. background).
-* `resize_image_width`: an integer variable (default is 500 pixels wide) that specifies the width in pixels the image should be resized to.
+* `resize_image_width`: an integer variable (default is 500) that
+specifies the width in pixels the image should be resized to.
 If `resize_image_width` is 0, then the image will not be resized.
-* `show_datetime`: a boolean variable (true/false) that specifies whether to show the date & time on each of the video.
+* `show_datetime`: a boolean variable (true/false) that specifies whether to show the actual date & time on the 'security feed' video.
 * `gaussian_kernel_size`: a `dict` variable that specifies the width and height of the Gaussian kernel used for blurring an image:
   * `width`: an integer variable (default is 21) that specifies the width of the